Wuxia and Jianghu — Fairy Tale of the Adult World

 Since the Spring and Autumn Period (770 BC — 403 BC), when the suzerain Zhou Empire kept losing authority, and other vassal states kept competing over hegemony, a group of people evolved out of the gradual loosen social structure.

-They were, originally called You Xia, heroes with excellent martial art skills, always chose promises over their lives, could be killed but never be defeated.
+They were, originally called You Xia (like Knights Errant), heroes with excellent martial art skills, always chose promises over their lives, and could be killed but never be defeated.

 In history, they had assisted Lord Xinling (? — 243 BC) steal the commander's seal to deploy troops and save the Zhao State.